 Roach Traps work well.
 Look for one that specifically indicates it will impact the entire nest rather than just roaches that enter the trap.
 If possible, get a bait that gives roaches who eat it time to carry it back to their nest and for most effective results, get one that prohibits reproduction is roaches who come in contact with it.

-Roach sprays such as Cynoff EC, Bengal Gold Roach Spray, Wisdom TC, Ortho Home Defense Max, or COMBATMax in spray, foam, or gel are highly effective.
+Roach sprays such as Cynoff EC, Bengal Gold, Wisdom TC, Ortho Home Defense Max, or COMBATMax in spray, foam, or gel are highly effective.
 Many users who have tried multiple different pest control solutions for roaches, swear that Vendetta Roach Gel, safe enough for asthma patients and allergies, is the best and works well together with an insect growth regulator (IGR) like Gentrol.

 Bayer Tempo is a professional grade pest control spray used by professionals.
-You can also gain access to some of the same roach control treatments pest professionals use through websites like Do It Yourself Pest Control.
+You can also gain access to some of the same roach control treatments pest professionals use.

 Make sure you strictly adhere to all manufacturer instructions and guidelines for mixing and ventilation to avoid inhaling chemicals or fumes that could be dangerous to humans.